-SPED 544.
-Social Skills Strategies.
+SPED 544. -Social Skills Strategies.
 2 Hours.

+-Inactivated 03/02/2017.
 This course examines the critical relationship of communication and social skills across the lifespan, including understanding the characteristics of development, and strategies for assessing and improving communication and social skills in all settings.
+Prerequisite: Students must complete SPED 502 before enrolling in this class.

-SPED 546.
-Intensive Naturalistic Methods.
+SPED 546. -Intensive Naturalistic Methods.
 2 Hours.

+-Inactivated 03/02/2017.
 This course is designed to address the unique needs of individuals with high functioning autism and Asperger syndrome.
 Effective methods for addressing these needs in natural ways throughout the lifespan will be addressed.
-Prerequisite: SPED 502 or instructor; s approval.
+Prerequisite: SPED 502 or instructor's approval.

-SPED 549.
-Practicum in ASD.
-1-2 Hour.
+SPED 549. -Practicum in ASD, 1-2 Hour.

+-Inactivated 03/02/2017.
 Designed to provide specific field experience in the area of autism spectrum disorders.
 Generally this experience is the final requirement prior to graduation.
 Prerequisite: Completion of all graduate course requirements in the area of specialization with a minimum GPA of 3.00 or permission by the department chair.